MIT-LCP/mimic-code/README.md

 # MIMIC Code Repository

 This is a repository of code shared by the MIMIC research community.
-The repository is intended to be a central hub for sharing, refining, and reusing code used for analysis of the MIMIC critical care database.
+The repository is intended to be a central hub for sharing, refining, and reusing code used for analysis of the [MIMIC critical care database](https://mimic.physionet.org).
+To find out more about MIMIC, please see: https://mimic.physionet.org

 ## How to contribute